therealOri/Genter/README.md

 If you have an older version of this project, You should update to the current version now!.

 Added:
 > - Allowing the env.py file to use a bigger/longer PASS and allows it to use symbols and unicode characters.
-You WILL need to use the KDF.py patch file for pycryptodome as by default it doesn't accept unicode_escape characters.
+You WILL need to use the KDF.py patch file for pycryptodome as by default it doesn't accept unicode_escape encoding and characters.
 __ __

 <br />